steelsofliquid/opensteelos/README.md

  - PS/2 mice and trackpads do not work on physical hardware, except the IBM ThinkPad R51.
 (See hardware compatibility list!)
  - Backspace will not work when trying to backspace onto the previous line.
  - PCI will detect all devices after one is found as the first found and known device.

+OS Sources:
+- Write Your Own Operating System
+- OSDev.org Wiki
+- The PIT and speaker drivers are relatively similar to those found in osakaOS.
+- Some small bits of code written entirely myself, such as the backspace function

 OpenSteel/OS Copyright 2023-2025 SteelsOfLiquid.